RMS Olympic: Titanic’s Sister

 This revised and expanded edition of the critically acclaimed RMS Olympic: Titanic’s Sister uses new images and further original research to tell the story of this remarkable ship eighty years after her career ended.

-To securely purchase a signed copy, please follow these instructions:
+To purchase a signed copy securely, please follow these instructions:

 - Select your country/destination;